theobori/CTF/RITSECCTF2019/999 Bottles/README.md

 ## Solution

 Every ELF files have two differents output : `Nope!` if the input is wrong and `OK!` if the input is valid.
-You can check it by decompiling, I have use ghidra.
+You can check it by decompiling, i used ghidra.

 So let's bruteforce all of this program and store the valid inputs.